nx10/r-boost-beast-example/README.md

-# R Beast Examples
+# R Boost Beast Example

-Example code for setting up Boost Beast with Rcpp and later.
+Example code for setting up R packages with Boost Beast, Rcpp and later.

 ## Boost headers missing from BH and AsioHeaders